sarahgoodwin93/project1-The-Hike-Site/README.md

 #### UK Hikers

-1. As a UK hiker, I want to be able to navigate the site with ease, even if I am new to scotland hikes
+1. As a UK hiker, I want to be able to navigate the site with ease, even if I am new to Scotland hikes
 2. As a UK hiker, I want to be able to see suggested walks so I can plan my trip to Scotland
-3. As a UK hiker, I want to be given some information about Scotlands different areas
+3. As a UK hiker, I want to be given some information about Scotland's different areas

 #### Return Users

 1. As a return user, I want to be able to navigate to the checklist quickly and easily
 2. As a return users, I expect to see new updates for walks and gear to keep me wanitng to come back
-3. As a return user, I want the information I need to be easily accessabile
+3. As a return user, I want the information I need to be easily accessible

 #### Community seekers

-1. As a community seeker, I want to be able to register my intestest in group walks
+1. As a community seeker, I want to be able to register my interest in group walks
-2. As a community seeker, I want to be able to navigate through the site efficently
+2. As a community seeker, I want to be able to navigate through the site efficiently
-3. As a community seeker, I want to have access to new informaiton regarding walks so I can meet with others to walk together
+3. As a community seeker, I want to have access to new information regarding walks so I can meet with others to walk together

 ## Design